 What is the purpose of bail?

-Bail is intended to function as an incentive for defendants to return to court by ensuring they will receive their money back if they appear at all court dates.
-Bail was not created as a form of punishment.
-The court is required to release defendants without bail if they have been deemed likely to return without financial incentive.
+Bail is intended to function as an incentive for people to return to court by ensuring they will receive their money back if they appear at all court dates.
+The court is required to release people without bail if they have been deemed likely to return without financial incentive.

 Why help pay bail for others?

-While bail was not intended as a form of punishment, it’s certainly used as one.
-Even one night in jail can place defendants in jeopardy of losing public benefits, healthcare, housing, jobs, and custody of their children.
-While detained, defendants have no bargaining power or ability to prove their ties to family and community, forcing many to plead guilty to crimes they did not commit.
-This results in a criminal record that follows them the rest of their lives.
+While bail was not created as a form of punishment, it’s certainly used as one.
+Even one night in jail can cause people to lose public benefits, healthcare, housing, jobs, and custody of their children.
+While detained, people have no bargaining power or ability to prove their ties to family and community, forcing many to plead guilty to crimes they did not commit.
+This results in a criminal record that follows them for the rest of their lives.